-Our Generation has the Power in August and November!
+Our Generation has the Power!

 Elections can be overwhelming, but young people who pledge to vote with Engage are 11% more likely to turn out and cast their ballots.
 We send you reminders, information on your voting rights and how to vote, and voter guides that break down where candidates stand on the issues that matter most.